 For bank account-linking, any transaction made via the member’s bank account is redirected to the program operator, allowing them to identify transactions made with participating retailers, and apply the relevant reward.
 The participating merchant can then be invoiced for the cost of the reward at some time in the future.

-3. Gift card-linked merchant funded program:
+3. Gift card-linked merchant funded program

 Gift cards are typically sold to loyalty programs (and other retailers such as supermarkets) at a discount to the face value amount.
 Loyalty programs have developed app solutions which allow members to register a credit or debit card and purchase a variable value gift card for a specific brand in real-time.
 The gift card barcode displays in the app and can be scanned at the checkout, completing the sale.
 The gift card discount is used to reward the member with points or miles.
 Discounts can range from 1 per cent up to 15 per cent for different brands.